siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 |U|=0\quad\Longleftrightarrow\quad U=0.
 $$

-In this square-form sense, the ultrareal layer is positive definite: no member of $\mathbb U$ is below zero, and only zero has zero modulus.
+In this square-form sense, the ultrareal layer is positive definite with zero
+included: no member of $\mathbb U$ is below zero, and only zero has zero modulus.

 ## Equality